douglasgreen/duolingo/esperanto/vocab.md

 - the summer - la somero
 - the sun - la suno
 - the tail - la vosto
-- the teacher - la instruisto
+- the teacher; the tutor - la instruisto
 - the tea - la teo
-- the telephone - la telefono
 - the tomato - la tomato
-- the town - la urbo
 - the T-shirt - la T-ĉemizo
-- the tutor - la instruisto
 - the twin - la ĝemelo
 - the umbrella - la ombrelo
 - the uncle - la onklo